-Cardiac catheterization is a procedure used to diagnose, and sometimes treat, heart conditions.
-This nonsurgical method can be used to determine if you have heart disease, check your heart muscle function, or even expand narrowed arteries to improve blood flow to the heart.
+Cardiac catheterization is a procedure used to diagnose and treat heart conditions.
+This nonsurgical method can be used to determine if you have heart disease, check your heart muscle function or expand narrowed arteries to improve blood flow to the heart.

 Cardiac catheterization laboratories (cath labs) in Florida